clauseHQ/demo-api-nodejs/README.md

 # Clause - API Sample

-This samples demonstrates how authenticate against the [Clause API](https://developers.clause.io) from a React single-page application (SPA).rity issues.
+This samples demonstrates how authenticate against the [Clause API](https://developers.clause.io) from a React single-page application (SPA).

 ## Getting Started